SE-UP/RSE-UP/chapters/git_advanced.md

 After clicking the fork button at the bottom the process should complete with your chosen project settings

-When the command completes, the setup on Gitlab now looks like [Figure: after fork](gitlab-advanced-after-fork).Nothing has happened yet on your own machine: the new repository exists only on GitHub.
+When the command completes, the setup on Gitlab now looks like [Figure: after fork](gitlab-advanced-after-fork).
+Nothing has happened yet on your own machine: the new repository exists only on Github.
 When you explores its history, they see that it contains all of the changes we made.

 ```{figure} ../figures/git-advanced/gitlab_after-fork.png